pabloelustondo/Data-Insights/README.txt

 install git (I have version 2.9 ) install node.js (version 7)

-This project will run on ports 3000/3001/3002.
+Disregard this line: This project will run on ports 3000/3001/3002.
 Make sure those are not used or go to the code and change them.

+Stop all the MobiControl services (MS, DS, Elastic Search Proxy Server(if you have it))

 open a commend prompt
 git clone http://taipan:8080/tfs/SOTITFS/_git/CustomerBI